 Why is Chlorine Used?

-Chlorine is considered the most effective means to remove pathogens, including microorganisms, infections, and protozoans that can develop in our water supply.
+Chlorine is considered the most effective means to remove pathogens, including microorganisms, infections, and protozoans, that can develop in our water supply.

-Even so, chlorine still has advantages.
-New questions have emerged about the antagonistic effects of chlorine.
-Many families are searching for alternative ways to remove chlorine.
-These approaches may clean their water before drinking and washing.
+Many families are searching for alternative ways to remove chlorine, which may help them clean their water before drinking and washing.

 The Switch from Chlorine to Chloramine